supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_02_Lab1_Ex1_Deploy_Defender_Endpoint.md

 ### Task 1: Preparing the Microsoft 365 Defender workspace

+1. In the Edge browser, go to the Microsoft 365 Defender portal at (https://security.microsoft.com).

+1. In the **Sign in** dialog box, copy and paste * Email/Username: <inject key="AzureAdUserEmail"></inject> and then select Next.

+1. In the **Enter password** dialog box, copy and paste * Password: <inject key="AzureAdUserPassword"></inject> and then select **Sign in**.

-1. On the **Microsoft 365 Defender** portal(https://security.microsoft.com/), from the navigation menu, select **Settings** from the left.
+1. On the **Microsoft 365 Defender** portal, from the navigation menu, select **Home** from the left.

+    >**Note:** You may need to scroll all the way to the menu top.

+1. On the **Home** portal page, **Welcome to Microsoft Defender** is displayed.

+1. Scroll down through the tiles until you find the tile labeled **Microsoft Defender XDR**.

+    >**Hint:** It should be at the bottom right of the tiles.

+1. Select the button that says **Turn new features on.**

-1. On the **Settings** page select **Microsoft 365 Defender**.
-You are going to see an image of a coffee mug and a message that reads: *Hang on!
-We're preparing new spaces for your data and connecting them.*.
-It will take several minutes to finish, so leave the page open but make sure it finishes since it is required for the next Lab.
+1. You will see messages saying *loading and Initializing* briefly displayed at the top of the page, and then you're going to see an image of a coffee mug and a message that reads: **Hang on!
+We're preparing new spaces for your data and connecting them.** It will take approximately 5 minutes to finish. *Leave the page open and make sure it finishes since it is required for the next Lab.*

-    >**Note:** If you get the error message "We didn't plan it will fail, but something went wrong." retry the step later or do it before the next Lab.
+    >**Note:** If the message "Hang on!
+We're preparing new spaces for your data and connecting them" does not appear, or the "Settings > Microsoft Defender XDR > Account" page opens, but you see the message "Failed to load data storage location.
+Please try again later",  select "Alert service settings" from the "General" menu, or go to the navigation menu, scroll down to the "Assets" section and select "Devices".

-1. When the new space completes successfully, you are going to see the Microsoft 365 Defender settings for Account, Email notifications, Preview features and Streaming API.
+1. When the new space completes successfully, you are going to see the Microsoft 365 Defender General settings for Account, Email notifications, Alert service settings, Permissions and roles and Streaming API.
+You will also see **Preview Features** turned on.

 ### Task 2: Initialize Microsoft Defender for Endpoint